-+12 The Australian Writers' Centre ran a 29 Word Story Challenge on 29th August 2019.
+12+ The Australian Writers' Centre ran a 29 Word Story Challenge in August 2019.
 The rules were: The story must contain exactly 29 words, begin and end with the same word, and include the names of at least two countries.
 With a lucky hyphenation, my repurposed We Need to Talk was spot on 29 words.

-I recently blogged about Repurposed Writing (Tall And True, August 2019).
-In the post, I explained how I'd revisited a piece of a microfiction I'd written for a Twitter competition run by Meanjin Quarterly in 2017, We Need to Talk (Tall And True, November 2017).
+I recently blogged about Repurposed Writing (August 2019).
+In the post, I explained how I'd revisited a microfiction piece I'd written for a Twitter competition run by Meanjin Quarterly in 2017: We Need to Talk (November 2017).

 The original microfiction story was 280 characters (with the Twitter hashtag #meanjin280) and 44 words long.
 Could I edit 15 words from it?
 Yes, thanks to the legitimately hyphenated "twenty-four".